 The current plan is to publish the stories for free on our dedicated site and as an eBook.

 When will it be released?

-The planned release window for the series is Autumn 2019.
+The planned release date for the series is Saturday April the 25th 2020.
 This is an ambitious project and the priority is creating a series of the highest possible quality; that will inevitably take time.
 But we'll keep you frequently informed and updated on our progress, and there will be plenty of exciting content released in the meantime!

 What will the release schedule be?

 We’re looking at a weekly release, just like a Doctor Who season.

 Our project is led by Ruth Long, Caitlin Smith and Sam Maleski.
 Accompanying them, we have a full cast of amazing writers, artists and creative advisors including many of your favourite blogs.
 We've announced the creative team on our blog, and you can view the full list of contributors here.

 Can I be involved?

 We don’t need any more writers, and for the time being have filled the available artist spaces.
 However, we will send out posts in the future should any further roles come up, and you are always welcome to enquire at any time.